 Shameless plugs should be visually appealing if possible.

 That concludes our best tips and tricks we’ve come across.
-There’s hundreds more, and we plan on publishing more content to help you on your journey in quitting.
+There’s hundreds more, and we plan on publishing more content to help you along on your journey to quitting.

-Let us know in the comments below if these tips were helpful or anything that has helped you quit or reduce your usage and subscribe to our email list to stay fresh on our latest updates!
+Let us know in the comments below if these tips were helpful or anything that has helped you quit or reduce your usage.
+Also, subscribe to our email list below to stay fresh on our latest updates!